 Similar to the Solution Explorer, the Screen Explorer shows the project, i.e. the software model on the top level.
 The generated screens and all project folders are then displayed in an expandable tree view for each software model.

-The main functionality of the screen editor is to enable to edit previously generated screens.
-By double-clicking a generated, the Screen Editor is opened with the details of this particular screen and allows to add, modify or remove elements and properties for this screen.
+The main functionality of the Screen Explorer is to enable to edit previously generated screens.
+By double-clicking a Screen the Screen Editor is opened with the details of this particular screen and allows to add, modify or remove elements and properties for this screen.

 When saving the modification to a generated screen, the following actions are performed automatically, depending on the modification.